liamross/use-data/README.md

 1. Allows you to manipulate the data à la Redux
 1. Will throw out outdated API calls by default

-## `useData`
+## API

-Use data is the hook that fetches the data.
-The type definition is as follows:
+The `useData` hook is the only non-type export.
+The type definition is as
+follows:

 ```ts
 declare function useData<D>(